cn4218/CFGProject/Progress Reports/Project_Work_Document.md

 - `run()`

 ##### `user_tests.py`
-This files uses the mock user front end UI to test user-related functions.
+This file uses the mock user front end UI to test user-related functions.

 **Test Cases**
 - Creating a new user